Frequently Asked Questions

 Yes, yes and yes!
 It all depends on your individual cat(s).
 They're all different and we get to know pretty quickly what their individual likes and dislikes are.
 Our goal is to make they are happy, health and stress-free.
 We want them to enjoy their stay and go back home as happy as they were when they arrived.

-We charge you for the drop-off day regardless of time.
-There is no charge on the pick-up day if you pick-up before noon.
-We accept either cash or cheque.
-For Boarding we require a 50% deposit when you drop off your kitty and the remaining balance when you pick him/her up.
-For Home Visits we ask that you pay either up front at the Meet and Greet or leave payment at an agreed upon location for pick up on my first visit.
+We accept either cash, email money transfer or cheque.
+We ask that you pay either up front at the Meet and Greet or leave payment at an agreed upon location for pick up on my first visit.

 Our service area is approximately from Barton St. to Stone Church Rd.
 (North to South) and from Dundurn St/Upper Paradise Rd. to Gage/Upper Gage (West to East).